GhostDriftTheory/hiroshima-responsibility-functor/README.md

 This does not claim moral equivalence, inevitable AI harm, or that Hiroshima is necessary for global AI governance adoption.

-## Autonomous AI Logistics Requires AI Assurance
+## Application Example: Autonomous AI Logistics Requires AI Assurance

+This section is an application example.
+The Hiroshima Responsibility Functor is not limited to logistics; it applies to corporate, institutional, and AI-mediated decisions in general.

 The Lean file proves the following chain without new axioms: